 - Additionally, you can drive yourself to attractions and do them on your own versus paying for a tour.
 Also have more lodging options.

-- Cons: You have to drive and figure out routes, car rentals, etc. and for some families, it’s just 1 adult who drives.
+- Cons: You have to drive and figure out routes, car rentals, etc. and for some families, it’s just 1 adult who drives the whole time.
 Keep in mind some routes are very long (3+ hours).

 - If you need a 4wd or a bigger car, then a car like Hyundai Creta, Hyundai Tucson, Suzuki Vitara or Toyota Rav4 is a good option.
 In high season, the price of a sedan per day is around $60-70 USD per day with basic insurance.
 A mid size SUV is around $80-1000 USD a day with basic insurance.
 (For Christmas and New Years, car rentals are much more expensive).